-Before you can open a bank account, apply for a business license or file a tax return, you will be required to obtain a Federal Employee Identification Number (FEIN) for your business.
-Not every small business needs a FEIN, but many do.
-Those who do include:
+Before you can open a bank account, apply for a business license or file a tax return, you will be required to obtain a Federal Employer Identification Number (FEIN) for your business.
+Read on to learn what a FEIN is and how to get one.

 - Any business with employees.

 - Any business that operates as a corporation or a partnership.

 - Any business that pays employment, alcohol, tobacco or firearms tax returns.

 Businesses that typically do not need a FEIN include the following: